The Spark of

 Junior Engineering

-A fun-filled 2-year creative learning program for curious minds aged 8–10
+A fun-filled 1-year creative learning program for curious minds aged 8–10, with robotics, coding, electronics, 3D design, and playful AI exploration.

 Enroll Now